New York Post

 The New York Post (NY Post), founded as the New York Evening Post (originally New-York Evening Post), is an American conservative daily tabloid newspaper published in New York City.
-The Post also operates three online sites: NYPost.com; Page Six, a gossip site; and Decider.com, an entertainment site.
+The Post also operates three online sites: NYPost.com; Page Six, a gossip site; and Decider, an entertainment site.
 The newspaper was founded in 1801 by Alexander Hamilton, a Federalist and Founding Father who was appointed the nation's first secretary of the treasury by George Washington.
 Its most notable 19th-century editor was William Cullen Bryant.
 The newspaper became a respected broadsheet in the 19th century.